 Each federal case is unique and varies depending on the circumstance.
 But, the usual proceedings include the following, according to Federal Rules of Civil Procedure:

 Since the processes involved in being convicted or charged with a federal crime is very complicated, it’s very important to have a reliable defense attorney by your side.
 At Michigan Defense Law, we want to make sure that the defendant is not receiving false allegations or being tried for crimes they never did.
 Our experienced federal criminal defense lawyers Paul Tafelski and David Goukassian can help you navigate this complex system.
-Call us today at (248) 451-2200 to schedule a consultation.

-A federal crime charge is very serious.
+A federal criminal charge is very serious.
 The federal government holds a staggering amount of legal authority.
 The stakes can be high.
 Federal crimes sentences can often result in years, if certainly not decades, spent in federal prison.
 This includes mandatory minimum sentences for many crimes.
 It can be difficult to even get involved in a federal investigation.
 This is why an experienced defense attorney helps you navigate the legal system.

 A criminal defense attorney protects clients against illegal searches and seizures.
 This is usually done by ensuring that the government presents evidence that is sufficient to convict someone of a crime.